dwolfe01/CookieCRUD/README.md

 Cipher is not thread safe; but the CookieBakery is threadsafe.
 Performance test has not been conducted.
-Problems may exist when the delimeters of the string are characters found within the key value pairs themselves.
+Problems may exist when the delimeters of the string are characters found within the key value pairs themselves. mvn -Djetty.port=9090 jetty:run will start the jetty servlet container on port 9090 and you can access this by http://localhost:9090